Juke34/AliNe/README.md

 #### General Statistics

-Sequence Duplication Levels, Per Sequence GC Content and Sequence Counts are reported at the top of the `multiqc_report.html` file in a table called `General Statistics` as % Dups, %GC a,d M Seqs accordingly (see below).
+"Sequence Duplication Levels", "Per Sequence GC Content" and "Sequence Count" are reported at the top of the `multiqc_report.html` file in a table called `General Statistics` as "% Dups", "%GC" and "M Seqs" accordingly (see below).

 <img src="img/multiqc.png" />